Ocean-Phantom/Factorio-Mod-Configuration-Switcher/README.md

 ## Instructions

 1. Copy or move **save mod configuration.bat** into your Factorio appdata directory.
-Default for Windows is C:/Users/NAMEHERE/AppData/Roaming/Factorio
+Default for Windows is C:/Users/NAMEHERE/AppData/Roaming/Factorio. *1.2.0 supports placing the batch file within mods directory (Factorio/mods)*
 ![](/images/Folder-Before.png)

 2. Run factorio, select whatever mods you want for a config you wish to save.
 Change mod settings if necessary.